Sailor Mercury: Special powers and items

 In addition to her own powers, Sailor Mercury has more non-magical items than any other Sailor Guardian.
-Early on in the series she makes frequent use of an extremely powerful "Micro-miniature Super Computer" that enables her to make special calculations, scan her surroundings, track the movements of allies as well as foes, and determine her enemies' weak points.
-The computer works in sync with her Mercury Goggles, (Note: It is called the "VR Visor" in the DiC and Cloverway dubs.) which analyzes the area around her and displays information in front of her eyes and on the Computer.
-The manga sometimes shows her wearing a small microphone connected to her earring, which she uses to communicate with Luna at the Sailor Guardians' hideout during the manga's first arc.
-In PGSM, she is one of two Sailor Guardians to use it for a named attack (Mercury Aqua Storm), and later can transform it into a sword.
-She also creates swords out of water, both as Sailor Mercury and as Dark Mercury.
+Early on in the series she makes frequent use of a powerful portable "Pocket Computer" that enables her to make special calculations, scan her surroundings, track the movements of allies as well as foes, and determine her enemies' weak points.
+(Note: The computer is called 「ポケットコンピューター」 in Japanese.)
+The computer is part of her tiara.
+It works in sync with her Mercury Goggle, which lets her analyze the presence of monsters.